Andrew Hazewinkel

 Ed 3 + 1AP

-I am interested in sites and objects wherein overlapping experiences of the human and the supernatural coexist.
-Archeoastronomy, sometimes called skyscape archaeology, is a discipline that studies the orientation of ancient monuments - temples, pyramids, tombs etc. in relation to celestial phenomena - solstices, equinoxes, eclipses, and transits of comets etc. It helps us to better understand the relationships between people of protohistoric cultures and the heavens, their belief systems related to the extra-terrestrial and the afterlife, and our own relationships to the same dimensions.
+Hazewinkel is interested in sites and objects wherein the human made and the naturally occurring overlap.
+Skyscape Archaeology (also known as Archaeoastronomy), is a discipline that studies the orientation of ancient monuments - temples, pyramids, tombs etc. in relation to celestial phenomena - solstices, equinoxes, eclipses, and transits of comets.
+It helps us to better understand the relationships between people of proto-historic cultures and the heavens, their belief systems related to the extra-terrestrial and the afterlife.

-This image represents a detail of a wall in a small underground room cut directly into the sandstone bedrock that forms part of the landscape of western Sicily.
-The small room is part of a six room complex, that extends across two levels, which is entirely cut directly into the bedrock.
-The main room of the complex is a bell-shaped chamber (a tholos) oval in plan measuring approximately 13 x 13.5m, and it rises to a spectacular height of almost 16m.
-This approximately four-story underground chamber is open to the sky, being perforated at the top by a hole roughly 80 cm in diameter.
+This image represents a detail of a wall in a small underground room that is cut directly into the sandstone bedrock that forms part of the landscape of western Sicily.
+The small room is part of a late Neolithic six-room complex that extends across two levels.
+The entire complex is cut directly into the bedrock.
+The main room of the complex is a bell-shaped chamber (a tholos), with an oval plan measuring 13 x 13.5m.
+It rises to a height of almost 16m.
+This roughly four-story underground chamber is open to the sky, being perforated at the top by an oculus 80 cm in diameter.